Loycifer/resRand.js/README.md

 ---
 #####Logic [[?]] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators)
 Logical operators determine logic between values.
+And-operators evaluate to true when all values equal true.
+Or-operators evaluate to true when at least one of the values is true.
+The not-operator returns the opposite of its value.

 Symbol | Meaning
 :---:|---